-- 2.0: "we think trump has only a 25% chance of winning against hillary...so conflict between bernie and hillary is interesting." - K. The Trump Campaign Continues Communicating With Russian Agents And Blocks Anti-Russian Language From Being Added To The GOP Platform As WikiLeaks And The GRU Finalize Arrangement To Disrupt The Democratic National Convention - 149.
-In early July, 2016, Manafort-then chairman of the Trump Campaign-emailed Kilimnik, his longtime aide with ties to the GRU, offering private briefings on the presidential campaign to Russian oligarch and Putin ally Deripaska. - 150.
+- 152. In early July, 2016, Manafort-then chairman of the Trump Campaign-emailed Kilimnik, his longtime aide with ties to the GRU, offering private briefings on the presidential campaign to Russian oligarch and Putin ally Deripaska. - 153.
 Between July 11, 2016 and July 15, 2016, members of the Trump campaign intervened to prevent the Republican National Committee's foreign policy platform committee from amending the draft platform to include a call for the United States to provide lethal arms to Ukraine to help defend itself against Russia.
-The Trump campaign succeeded in this effort, watering down the proposed amendment to support only "appropriate assistance" to Ukraine. - 151.
+The Trump campaign succeeded in this effort, watering down the proposed amendment to support only "appropriate assistance" to Ukraine. - 154.
 As Trump campaign officials worked to block the anti-Russia language from the GOP platform, WikiLeaks and the GRU were finalizing an arrangement to release stolen DNC data to disrupt the Democratic National Convention.
 On July 14, 2016, Guccifer 2.0 sent WikiLeaks an email with instructions on how to access stolen DNC documents in an online repository.
-On July 18, 2016, WikiLeaks confirmed that it had retrieved the "1gb or so archive" of stolen DNC documents and would release them "this week," which would coincide with the beginning of the Democratic National Convention. - 152.
+On July 18, 2016, WikiLeaks confirmed that it had retrieved the "1gb or so archive" of stolen DNC documents and would release them "this week," which would coincide with the beginning of the Democratic National Convention.
+123 - 155.
 After the convention, Kilimnik reportedly told associates that he had played a role in the Trump campaign's success at watering down the Ukraine amendment.